LSchlierf/CrashTestFuzz/README.md

 pip install psycopg2
 ```

-Also make sure your local user can issue docker commands.
+Also make sure your local user can issue [docker](https://docs.docker.com/engine/install/) commands.

 ## Usage

 CrashTestFuzz can

-- Verify its own logic against a DBMS
+- Verify its own logic against a DBMS / fuzz a DBMS without fs failures
 - Test a DBMS using simulated fs failures
 - Visualize test results